 Where will I find Argentine ants?

 People regularly see Argentine ants traveling together in long trails on sidewalks, along fence lines, and across utility lines and tree branches while searching for food.
 They like to place their nests in the damp soil along the foundation of buildings, under landscape ties, fallen trees, woodpiles, or rocks.
 If they have moved inside, they build their nests behind walls or under floors located near water pipes or sinks.
-They also like to nest behind large appliances and sometimes inside of potted plants.
+They also like to nest behind large appliances and sometimes inside potted plants.

 How do I get rid of Argentine ants?

 Acquiring help from a professional pest control expert is the best way to eliminate Argentine ants and keep them from returning.
-At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing safe and effective pest control services that are affordable.
+At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing safe and effective pest control services in Elizabeth City that are affordable.
 We are a local, family-owned pest control company whose number one priority is putting our customers first and exceeding expectations.

 For home or business owners looking to eliminate pests from their property once and for all, call Albemarle Termite & Pest Control today!